Oversmoothing, Oversquashing, Heterophily, Long-Range, and more: Demystifying Common Beliefs in Graph Machine Learning: The Many Facets of ``Oversquashing'' and their Negative Implications

-\begin{takeawaybox} \begin{enumerate}[label=\roman*), wide, align=left, leftmargin=*,] \item ``Oversquashing'' is an ambiguous term that led to unclear research statements.
-Talking about \textbf{\textit{computational} and \textit{topological} bottlenecks}, instead, better defines the research scope of a paper, since \textbf{they are two fundamentally distinct problems}. \item There can be computational bottlenecks but no topological ones, and vice-versa.
-Hence, each of these two bottlenecks, though intertwined, deserves a dedicated research effort.
-This also means \textbf{creating ad-hoc benchmarks for each type of bottleneck rather than relying solely on real-world tasks}, where it is not as easy to distinguish the combined effect of the two bottlenecks. \item Computational bottlenecks can happen in short-range as well as long-range tasks. \item Performance issues in long-range tasks are not solely caused by topological bottlenecks; computational bottlenecks play a role as well. \end{enumerate} \end{takeawaybox}
+\begin{enumerate}[label=\roman*), wide, align=left, leftmargin=*, labelindent=1pt, labelsep=0.1em, itemsep=1pt, topsep=1pt, parsep=3pt, partopsep=1pt ] \item Stop using the ambiguous ``Oversquashing'', which led to unclear research statements.
+Talking about \textbf{\textit{computational} and \textit{topological} bottlenecks}, instead, better defines the research scope of a paper, since \textbf{they are two fundamentally distinct concepts}. \item There can be computational bottlenecks but no topological ones, and vice-versa.
+This also means \textbf{we should create ad-hoc benchmarks for each type of bottleneck rather than relying solely on real-world tasks}, where it is not as easy to distinguish the combined effect of the two bottlenecks. \item Keep in mind that computational bottlenecks can happen in short-range as well as long-range tasks. \item Do not attribute long-range performance issues solely to topological bottlenecks — account for computational bottlenecks as well. \end{enumerate} \end{takeawaybox}